Connect Operation

 • Connect and sync data

-If enabled, the local issue data will be sent to the destination instance during sync.
+If enabled, the local issue data is sent to the destination instance during sync.

 • Sync existing comments?

-If enabled, all existing comments will be sent over.
-The source data filter or destination change processor behavior will be applied.
-For instance, if the connection specifies that source comments should remain local, then these will not be sent over.
+If enabled, all existing comments are sent over.
+The source data filter or destination change processor behavior is applied.
+For instance, if the connection specifies that source comments should remain local, then these are not sent over.

 • Sync existing attachments?

-If enabled, all existing attachments will be sent over.
-The source data filter or destination change processor behavior will be applied.
-For instance, if the connection specifies that source attachments should remain local, then these will not be sent over.
+If enabled, all existing attachments are sent over.
+The source data filter or destination change processor behavior is applied.
+For instance, if the connection specifies that source attachments should remain local, then these are not sent over.

 7. Click Connect.